The Notre-Dame Cathedral

-Early Monday evening of Holy Week that leads up to Easter, on 2019-APR-15, at about 6:20 PM local time, a fire alarm sounded at the Notre-Dame Cathedral in Paris, France.
-A Roman Catholic Mass, which was underway at the time, was interrupted and the cathedral was evacuated.
+Easter Sunday for the year 2019 was on APR-21.
+Six days earlier, on Monday evening of Holy Week, 2019-APR-15 at about 6:20 PM local time, a fire alarm sounded at the Notre-Dame Cathedral in Paris, France.
+A Roman Catholic Mass was underway at the time.
+It was interrupted and the cathedral was evacuated.
 A fire had broken out in the wooden attic that is referred to as "The forest."
 It was made of 1,300 interlocked wooden beams, each of which came from an individual tree.
-15
+1

 Two security guards checked the location of the fire detectors but could not see any problems.
 A second alarm sounded at 6:43 PM.
 Guards went to another location on the roof and found flames reaching almost 3 meters (10 feet) high.
 There is some suspicion that the fire detection sensors or their wiring may have been defective.
 The fire department was called at 6:51 PM.
-12 A full half-hour head start on fighting the blaze could have occurred if the fire department had been called at the first fire alarm.
+2 A full half-hour head start on fighting the blaze could have occurred if the fire department had been called when the first fire alarm sounded.

-The main structure of the Cathedral is fabricated from stone and has survived with minimal damage.
+The main structure of the Cathedral was fabricated from stone.
+It survived with minimal damage.
 The South and North towers at the main entrance were not damaged.
-Although parts of the three stained glass windows had melted, most appear to be undamaged.
-However, the wooden tall spire near the center of the building, which was visible throughout Paris, was engulfed in flames, and fell about 8:12 PM:
+Although parts of two stained glass windows had melted, most appear to be relatively undamaged.
+One window is "unstable and at risk" and may have to be dismantled.
+However, the tall wooden spire near the center of the roof, which was visible throughout Paris, was engulfed in flames, and fell about 7:50 or 8:12 PM (sources differ):

 The cause of the fire is believed to be an electrical short circuit near the center of the cathedral's roof, close to the base of the spire.